-Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request New rule chang New rule change requests (since last update 1 December 2021) Improving consultation procedures in the Rules AEMO 16 December 2021 Consultation on consultation paper Deadline passed (3 February 2022) This rule change request seeks stakeholder feedback on how the consultation frameworks for subordinate instruments made under the NER, NERR and NGR can be streamlined and improved.
+Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request New rule change New rule change requests (since last update 1 December 2021) Improving consultation procedures in the Rules AEMO 16 December 2021 Consultation on consultation paper Deadline passed (3 February 2022) This rule change request seeks stakeholder feedback on how the consultation frameworks for subordinate instruments made under the NER, NERR and NGR can be streamlined and improved.
 In light of recent increases in reform activity and the pace of change in the power system, AEMO considers that the use of subordinate instruments in the future may also rise.
 As such, AEMO has proposed this rule change request to ensure that consultation procedures for these subordinate instruments are straightforward and efficient, but also flexible to suit different circumstances and levels of complexity.
-Specifically, AEMO's rule change request proposes to: replace the existing consultation framework for most subordinate instruments made under the NER, which currently involves two rounds of consultation as the default position, with a new consolidated consultation framework that requires only one round of consultation may be required); and remove the extended consultation procedure for subordinate instruments made under the NGR.
+Specifically, AEMO's rule change request proposes to: replace the existing consultation framework for most subordinate instruments made under the NER, which currently involves two rounds of consultation as the default position, with a new consolidated consultation framework that requires only one round of consultation as the default (but with principles to determine when further consultation may be required); and remove the extended consultation procedure for subordinate instruments made under the NGR.
 Submissions on the consultation paper were due by 3 February 2022.
 A draft determination is due to be published on 14 April 2022.
+Read more here.
 Existing rule ch ange requests (as at last update 1 De cember 2021) DWGM distribution Victorian Minister for Energy, 21 October 2021 Consultation on consultation paper Deadline passed (2 December 2021) This rule change request seeks to amend Part 19 of the National Gas Rules, in order to integrate distribution connected facilities into the Victorian Declared